Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Purina Pro Plan Joint Health Large Breed Dog Food

-Calories: 370 kcal per cup
+Calories:370 kcal per cup

 Purina Pro Plan Adult Giant Breed Formula Dry Food is a large chicken-flavored kibble for adult dogs over 100 pounds.
 It’s a good source of protein for your pet and at 12% fat will provide energy but help keep a healthy weight.
 This food is one of the few made specifically for giant dogs.
 The kibble has guaranteed live probiotics to help ensure gut and immune system health.
 Joints are taken care of, too, with glucosamine and EPA, an omega-3 fatty acid.
+Some owners do report upset tummies on this food or that their dogs wouldn’t eat it.

 Pros